This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 What other arbitration-related treaties and conventions is your country a party to?

-Qatar is signatory to the following international treaties that are relevant to the recognition and enforcement of foreign arbitration awards:
+Qatar is also a signatory to the following arbitration-related treaties and conventions:

 Is the law governing international arbitration in your country based on the UNCITRAL Model Law?
 Are there significant differences between the two?